crazii/USBDDOS/README.md

 # Requirements
 * HIMEM.SYS or other XMS manager
-* EMM386 4.46+(optional, for RetroWave driver)
+* EMM386 4.46+/HDPMI32i(optional, for RetroWave driver)
 * 80386 CPU or later
-* MS-DOS (FreeDOS is still in debugging)
+* MS-DOS (FreeDOS support is still in debugging)

 # Features
-The fllowwing drivers are added/planned:
+The following drivers are added/planned:
 * - [x] OHCI driver
 * - [x] UHCI driver
 * - [x] EHCI driver